-If you discover a piece of jewelry with gold work perforated with patterns either of little hexagons (a Van Clef & Arpels speciality) or overlapping semi circles like slinky scales you are looking at typical Gold Work of the period on your piece of Antique Costume Jewelry.
+If you discover a piece of jewelry with gold work perforated with patterns, of either little hexagons (a Van Clef & Arpels speciality), or overlapping semi-circles, like slinky scales, you are looking at the typical GoldWork of the period.

-Bracelets were chunky with mechanical motifs, and some of the most beautiful were made only of gold, or colored gold in angular or chevron shaped links.
+Bracelets were chunky, with mechanical motifs, and some of the most beautiful were made only of gold or colored gold in angular or chevron-shaped links.

 Dress clips was a 1940s phenomenon.
 They could be worn separately or fitted together as a brooch.
 No fashionable lady, of the era, would have gone without one.

-Cartoon like animals, rigid gold figures of scarecrows, clowns, ballerinas all set with tiny colored stones gradually crept into Antique Costume Jewelry design.
+Cartoon-like animals, rigid gold figures of scarecrows, clowns, ballerinas all set with tiny colored stones gradually crept into Antique Costume Jewelry design.

 Return to the top of Antique Costume Jewelry